Reimagined Jekyll & Hyde theatre and film experience to reopen Leith Theatre

 .

-The National Theate of Scotland is to join forces with filmmaker Hope Dickson Leach to turn the 19th century story into an atmospheric theatrical experience, which will reopen the 89-year-old venue to the public next year.
+The National Theatre of Scotland is to join forces with filmmaker Hope Dickson Leach to turn the 19th century story into an atmospheric theatrical experience, which will reopen the 89-year-old venue to the public in February.

-Audiences will enter a live film set for the show, which will be streamed into cinemas across Scotland and also shown on the Sky Arts channel.
+Audiences will enter a live film set for the show, which will be streamed into cinemas across Scotland after its run in Leith and will be shown in feature film form on the Sky Arts channel in 2023.

-Leach and Vlad Butucea will be adapting Stevenon’s original novella for the new version, which will be filmed in black and white, and relocating his famous story to Victorian Edinburgh.
+Leach and Vlad Butucea will be adapting Stevenon’s original novella for the new version, which will be filmed in black and white, and relocated to Victorian Edinburgh.

-The audience in Leith Theatre, which will be serving cocktails from special Jekyll and Hyde-themed bars, will experience the show wearing headsets and watching the drama unfold on a large screen in the venue’s main auditorium,
+The audience in Leith Theatre, which will be served cocktails from special Jekyll and Hyde-themed bars, will experience the show wearing headsets and watching the drama unfold on a large screen in its transformed auditorium.

-NTS’s official announcement on the show states: “The drama follows Gabriel Utterson as he enters a world of dark duplicity to uncover the identity of the mysterious Mr Hyde and the hold he has over Utterson’s old friend Dr Jekyll.
+NTS’s official announcement states: “The drama follows Gabriel Utterson as he enters a world of dark duplicity to uncover the identity of the mysterious Mr Hyde and the hold he has over Utterson’s old friend Dr Jekyll.

 "In this version, Utterson’s journey is set against the background and backdrop of Victorian Edinburgh, where the wealth of the breweries is contrasted with the poverty of the Cowgate Vaults, exposing an underbelly of dark truths and corruption.

-Hope Dickson Leach previously worked with the National Theatre of Scotland on the acclaimed film Ghost Light, which was filmed at the Festival Theatre while it was closed in the early stages of the pandemic.
+Hope Dickson Leach previously worked with NTS on the acclaimed film Ghost Light, which was filmed around the Festival Theatre while it was closed in the early stages of the pandemic.

 She said: “Jekyll and Hyde is a masterpiece by one of Scotland’s best storytellers deserving of a groundbreaking and challenging interpretation.
 What better tale to explore hybrid storytelling?